phannguyenminhphat1/MyEcommerce/README.md

 - Redis is integrated through the ABP `AbpCachingStackExchangeRedisModule`.
 - Distributed cache keys are prefixed with `MyEcommerce:`.
-- Data protection keys are persisted to Redis in non-development environments.
 - Redis is also used for distributed locking via `RedisDistributedSynchronizationProvider`.

 ## Event Bus